CourtesiLOL/Searcher/README.md

 A terminal program to search files by format

 # Use
-java -jar Searcher <Path to search relative or absolute> <format "pdf, txt, java, etc...">
+java -jar Searcher <"path to search relative or absolute"> <"format "pdf, txt, java, etc...">